MashymAli/basic-calculator/README.md

 * You can also use backspace for erasing a single character.  </br>
 * Works well on mobile devices.  </br>
 * You can write x or * both will work for multiplication operation.  </br>
-* You can use = or Enter key on keyboard for evaluating expression on screen.
+* You can use = or Enter key on keyboard for evaluating expression on screen. </br>
+* Shows Error for illegal expressions like 2+2+

 ## Screenshot: </br>